2426-BingXianXie/Calendars/HW4/README.md

 - MVC Pattern: Clean separation between Model, View, and Controller
 - Command Pattern: Each command type implemented as separate class
 - Interface-based Design: Extensible architecture using interfaces
+- Decorator Pattern: NamedCalendar class decorates a VirtualCalendar to add a new state while reusing the existing event management functionality.

 ### Data Structures